bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-17-newsletter.md

-  public key in the GitHub issue template and would ask users to run the `lncli encryptdebugpackage` command and upload the encrypted output files to the GitHub issue to provide us with the information we normally require to debug user problems."
+  public key in the GitHub issue template and would ask users to run the `lncli encryptdebugpackage` command and upload the encrypted output files to the GitHub issue to provide us with the information we normally require to debug user problems." {% assign timestamp="1:02:09" %}

 - [LND #8096][] adds a "fee spike buffer".
 In the current LN protocol, the party who single-funded a channel is responsible for paying